Odinodin/data-frisk-reagent/README.md

 ## Usage

-This library's public API consists of two public functions/reagent-components: `datafrisk.core/DataFriskShell` and `datafrisk.core/FriskInline`.
+This library's public API consists of two reagent components: `datafrisk.core/DataFriskShell` and `datafrisk.core/FriskInline`.

 ### DataFriskShell

 This is what you see in the animation above.
-This component renders as a single data navigation "shell" fixed to the bottom of the window.
+The component renders as a single data navigation "shell" fixed to the bottom of the window.
 It can be expanded/hidden via a toggle at the bottom right hand corner of the screen.

 Example: